JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 • Assay results inform every stage of drug development, from target identification to clinical trials, facilitating the discovery of safer and more effective treatments.

+The fundamental aim of cell viability assays is to determine the number of living cells in a sample, often by measuring parameters indicative of metabolic activity, membrane integrity, or enzymatic activity.
 In contrast, proliferation assays focus on quantifying cell growth rates, enabling the distinction between compounds that halt cell division and those that actively kill cells.
 Together, these assays provide a multifaceted view of drug effects, guiding the selection of compounds for further development based on their ability to inhibit disease-relevant pathways while preserving the viability of healthy cells.

 Why are cell viability and proliferation assays important in drug screening?

-These assays shed light on a drug's therapeutic potential, enabling scientists to evaluate whether a compound can elicit the desired biological response.
-They are also instrumental in toxicity assessment, providing early warnings about harmful concentrations that could jeopardize patient safety.
-Identifying toxic concentrations involves determining the dosage threshold at which a drug begins to exhibit harmful effects.
-This vital information establishes safe dosage ranges for clinical application.
 Evaluating the safety profiles of drug candidates involves a thorough analysis of their toxicological effects under various concentrations and conditions.
 This comprehensive evaluation ensures the drug's safety for human use, guiding its path toward regulatory approval and clinical adoption.

 What are the common methods used for assessing cell viability?

-Fluorescent assays, including a complex of fluorescein and fluorexon and propidium iodide staining, offer an alternative approach.
+Fluorescent assays, including a complex of fluorescein and fluorexon and propidium iodide staining, offer alternative approach.
 These assays differentiate live from dead cells by exploiting the differences in membrane integrity and enzymatic activity, producing vivid, contrasting fluorescence that allows for precise viability assessment.

-Luminescent assays like ATP quantitation and caspase-3 activity assays leverage bioluminescence to detect viable cells.
+Lastly, luminescent assays like ATP quantitation and caspase-3 activity assays leverage bioluminescence to detect viable cells.
 These methods are highly sensitive, reflecting cellular energy levels or the presence of apoptotic processes, and provide critical insights into the effects of drug candidates on cells.

 Each method brings its own strengths to the table, enabling researchers to choose the most appropriate assay based on specific research needs and experimental conditions.
 Together, they form a toolkit essential for evaluating new drug candidates' therapeutic potential and toxicity, guiding the path toward safe and effective treatments.